kennethrioja/kennethrioja.github.io/_posts/2024-11-01-a-guide-to-the-performance-tab.md

 # redirect: https://edu.ge.ch/site/tablettepedagogique/2024/03/28/2656/
 ---

+Skip the story and watch the video [here](https://www.youtube.com/watch?v=hjmdDsvkwyc).

 Working in a cognitive neuroscience lab involves doing research with real people, and when researchers are studying vision they need computerized tasks with accurate frame-by-frame displays.

 The UFOV ([Yung et al., 2015](https://pmc.ncbi.nlm.nih.gov/articles/PMC4354665/)) is one of the [tasks used at the lab](https://www.brainandlearning.org/tasks) to measure visuo-spatial attention.
-The task displays a stimulus during an *n* number of frame (e.g., for a screen at the refresh rate of 60Hz, displaying 60 frames per second, meaning 1/60 = 16.667ms).
+The task displays a stimulus during an *n* number of frame (e.g., for a screen at the refresh rate of 60Hz, displaying 60 frames per second, meaning one frame every 1/60 = 16.667ms).
 However, it appeared that when testing the task with a photodiode, the stimulus was always shown with one supplementary frame.

 After debugging the draw loop of the task, how to test the task 'frame-by-frame' or at least in a precise manner?